 Who participates in the International Scholar Laureate Program (ISLP)?

 While the honor of being a Scholar Laureate is a singular one, you will find our delegations are incredibly diverse in the age and level of academic studies of each participant.
 That said, your fellow Scholar Laureates will have some things in common.
 All of you have strong academic records and leadership skills.
-Also, everyone must be at least 18 years old at the time of the Program and currently enrolled in a college or university as an undergraduate or graduate student or be a recent graduate.
+Also, everyone must be at least 18 years old at the time of the Program and currently enrolled in a college or university as an undergraduate or be a recent graduate.
 All scholars must speak fluent English.

 How are scholars nominated to attend?

 Scholars come to the attention of ISLP and are considered for nomination thanks to the input of a variety of sources, including:

 Is there a way for a non-nominated scholar to be considered for nomination?

 If you have not been nominated but believe you would benefit from the experience, do not hesitate to contact us and we will be pleased to send you self-nomination information.

 Your delegation will be led by Advisors who are knowledgeable professionals with experience in the corresponding career field of their delegation.
 Your Advisor will be responsible for implementing the curriculum, facilitating your briefings, debriefings and small group discussions, participating in all scheduled activities and supervising Program scholars.
 ISLP also enlists in-country travel managers who function as guides, interpreters and points of contact in your host country.
 You can expect a scholar to staff ratio of 35 to 1 or less.

 What is a typical day like?